Earth Air Tunnels, a Sustainable and Healthy Solution?

 • Temperate Climates: Ideal regions include the Midwest and Northeast United States, Southern Canada, Germany, France, and the UK, where seasonal temperature differences are significant .

-• Mediterranean Climates: Southern Europe (Spain, Italy, Greece) and California benefit from hot summers and mild winters, ideal for EATs .
+• Mediterranean Climates: Southern (Spain, Italy, Greece) and California benefit from hot summers and mild winters, ideal for EATs .

 • Continental Climates: Central Asia (Kazakhstan, Mongolia) and Eastern Europe (Poland, Ukraine, Russia) have extreme seasonal temperature variations, suitable for EATs .